 They will find a new email with a button that leads them back into the app and automatically logs them into their account.
 For an existing user, that’s the final step.

-If prompted to select an app with which to open the link, make sure to select Guidebook.
+If prompted to select an app with which to open the link, make sure to select Guidebook or the branded app you are accessing, not a browser.

 If they are a first-time Guidebook user, they will see two more further screens to complete their account setup.

-For now, login links will be available for invite-only privacy guides.
-In order to use login links on your branded app, it must have been resubmitted to stores after
+For now, login links will be available for invite-only privacy guides and cover pages.
+In order to use login links on your branded app, it must have been resubmitted to stores after March 28th, 2020.

 How are login links more secure than temporary passwords?